How much will you need?

 There are seven ways you could use to pay for your care.
 However, for most people, the answer lies in a combination of two or three options

-Invest to produce an income One alternative to using the interest from savings accounts is to consider investing, perhaps in a portfolio of funds to match the level of risk you are prepared to take.
+2. Invest to produce an income: One alternative to using the interest from savings accounts is to consider investing, perhaps in a portfolio of funds to match the level of risk you are prepared to take.

-Immediate Needs Annuity / Care Fees Plan / Care Fees Annuity When you retired you may have bought an Annuity with your pension fund, this option works in a very similar way.
+3. Immediate Needs Annuity / Care Fees Plan / Care Fees Annuity: When you retired you may have bought an Annuity with your pension fund; this option works in a very similar way.

 The income is guaranteed and can be index linked in line with expected increases in the cost of care.
-Furthermore, if it is paid directly to the care home the income is tax-free.
+Furthermore, if it is paid directly a CQC Registered Care Provdier or a Local Authoirty, the income is tax-free.

 The capital used to buy the plan is immediately outside of your estate for Inheritance Tax purposes, which might be a valuable additional benefit.

-Selling your home If you live alone and need residential care, you could consider selling your home, to release capital, which could then be put into a savings account, invested or used to buy an Immediate Needs Annuity.
+4. Selling your home: If you live alone and need residential care, you could consider selling your home, to release capital, which could then be put into a savings account, invested or used to buy an Immediate Needs Annuity.

 This is a lifetime mortgage.
 To understand the features and risks, ask for a personalised illustration.